virot/powershellYK/Docs/Commands/Remove-YubikeyPIVKey.md

 # Remove-YubikeyPIVKey

 ## SYNOPSIS
-Remove a key from a Yubikey PIV slot
+Remove a key from a YubiKey PIV slot.

 ## SYNTAX